 The Clear Memory command is used to clear the Sample Rate, Mission Start Delay, Mission Time Stamp, and Mission Samples Counter in the register page and the Temperature Alarm Memory and the Temperature Histogram Memory.
-The memory must be cleared for the device to be set up for another mission.
-For the Clear Memory command to function the EMCLR bit in Control Register must be set to 1.
-The Clear Memory command must be issued with the very next access to the device's memory functions (timed access).
-Issuing any other valid memory function command will reset the EMCLR bit.
-The Clear Memory command takes approximately 500μs to complete and cannot be interrupted.
-However, it is possible to issue a reset/presence sequence, execute any ROM command, and access the 4096 bits of user-RAM or read the RTC or Status Register while the Clear Memory command is in progress.
-When the Clear Memory command is completed the MEMCLR bit in the Status Register will read 1 and the EMCLR bit will be 0.
+These memory areas must be cleared for the device to be set up for another mission.
+The Clear Memory command does not clear the datalog memory or the temperature and timer alarm flags in the Status Register.
+The RTC oscillator must be on and have counted at least 1 second, before issuing the command.
+For the Clear Memory command to function the EMCLR bit in Control Register must be set to 1, and the Clear Memory command must be issued with the very next access to the device's memory functions.
+Issuing any other memory function command will reset the EMCLR bit.
+The Clear Memory process takes 500μs.
+When the command is completed the MEMCLR bit in the Status Register will read 1 and the EMCLR bit will be 0.